upb-lea/FEM_Magnetics_Toolbox/docs/source/introduction.rst

 Python code.
 The following figure shows the Python code on the left and the corresponding FEM simulation on the right. |image_femmt_screenshot|

-Code examples can be found in this `example file </femmt/examples/basic_example.py>`__.
-This file is updated regulary.
+Code examples can be found in this `example folder </femmt/examples/>`__.
+These files are updated regularly.

 Basics
 ~~~~~~~~~~